Skip to main content

 Leader: Mark Johnston and Richard Scranton

-Trail: Expect to walk aproximately 2 miles over uneven terrain.
+Trail: Expect to walk approximately 2 miles over uneven terrain.
 Be prepared for weather and chilly mornings; Badger Mt. is 4,100 feet in elevation!

 Capacity: 10 people